 Why not combine a weekend beekeeping course with a visit to one of Scotland’s most remote and beautiful islands.
-Courses are taught at two levels:-
+Courses are taught at three levels:-

 Beginners - to suit complete beginners and those with some background and who are perhaps starting with their own bees.